twashing/garden-watch/README.md

 # garden-watch

-This is a leiningen plugin that just watches for changes to your Garden source files
+This is a leiningen plugin that just watches for changes to your [Garden](https://github.com/noprompt/garden) source files. ***"Garden is a library for rendering CSS in Clojure and ClojureScript"***.

 ## Usage

-To use this plugin across your projects, put `[garden-watch "0.1.0"]` into the `:plugins` vector of your `:user` profile.
+To use this plugin across your projects, put `[garden-watch "0.1.1"]` into the `:plugins` vector of your `:user` profile.

-Or if you are on Leiningen 1.x do `lein plugin install garden-watch 0.1.0`.
+Or if you are on Leiningen 1.x do `lein plugin install garden-watch 0.1.1`.

-To install this plugin at a project level, put `[garden-watch "0.1.0"]` into the `:plugins` vector of your project.clj.
+To install this plugin at a project level, put `[garden-watch "0.1.1"]` into the `:plugins` vector of your project.clj.

 You can set this configuration `{:garden-watch {:input-dir "in/" :output-dir "out/"}}` in your project.clj.
 Then you can just call the plugin like so.